 When January comes around, it means it’s IFTA month – Q4 for last year.
 On top of that, you’ve got your income taxes, state taxes, maybe your insurance payments, a mortgage, truck payment and maybe paying off the holidays.
 This is not a month to have to fumble around and wonder if you’ve got the numbers right.
 If anything, this is the one month when you want to be sure that everything is exactly right – not a penny more to the government than they can claim.

 It’s also funny that some of those things you’ve got to deal with in January – IFTA, income taxes, state taxes – are all based on exactly the same numbers.
 It seems smart to simply reuse them instead of copying them.

-TruckingOffice TMS can help you with those numbers.
-Because TruckingOffice is a trucking management software, it’s going to take care of the numbers and produce the IFTA reports for you to file with confidence.
+TruckingOffice trucking software can help you with those numbers.
+Because TruckingOffice is a full trucking management software, it’s going to take care of the numbers and produce the IFTA reports for you to file with confidence.
 You can export your invoices and expenses to QuickBooks and give that to your accountant to get your income and state taxes computed.
 TruckingOffice makes it easy.